Deep Feature Fusion for Mitosis Counting: Introduction

-It is estimated that breast cancer incidences will increase by more than 50\% by 2030 from 2011 \cite{Balkenhol2019}.
-Mitosis counting is one of the commonly used methods of assessing the level of progression of breast cancer, and is a routine task for every patient diagnosed with invasive cancer \cite{Balkenhol2019}.
-The Nottingham Grading System (NGS) is recommended by various professional bodies internationally (World Health Organization [WHO], American Joint Committee on Cancer [AJCC], European Union [EU], and the Royal College of Pathologists (UK RCPath) \cite{ngs2}.
-It says that tubule formation, nuclear pleomorphism, and mitotic index should each be rated from 1 to 3, with the final score ranging between 3 and 9.
-This is divided into three grades: Grade 1, score 3–5, well differentiated; Grade 2, score 6–7, moderately differentiated; and Grade 3, score 8–9, poorly differentiated \cite{NGS}.
-Although mitotic count is the strongest prognostic value \cite{LI2019165}, it is tedious and subjective task with poor reproducibility, especially for non-experts \cite{9}.
+It is estimated that breast cancer incidences will increase by more than 50\% by 2030 from 2011.
+And, a technique called \textit{mitosis counting} is one of the most commonly used methods of assessing the level of progression.
+It is also a routine task for every patient diagnosed with invasive cancer.

+The Nottingham Grading System (NGS) is recommended by the World Health Organization [WHO], American Joint Committee on Cancer [AJCC], European Union [EU], and the Royal College of Pathologists (UK RCPath) \cite{ngs2}.
+It says that final score for tubule formation, nuclear pleomorphism, and mitotic index should be considered on a scale from 3 and 9.
+These are then categorized into grades where Grade 1 is score 3–5, or well differentiated; Grade 2 is score 6–7, or moderately differentiated; and Grade 3 is score 8–9, or poorly differentiated \cite{NGS}.